Printing: The printing press

-Around 1450, Johannes Gutenberg introduced the first movable type printing system in Europe.
+Around 1450, Johannes Gutenberg introduced the first movable-type printing system in Europe.
 He advanced innovations in casting type based on a matrix and hand mould, adaptations to the screw-press, the use of an oil-based ink, and the creation of a softer and more absorbent paper.
-Gutenberg was the first to create his type pieces from an alloy of lead, tin, antimony, copper and bismuth – the same components still used today.
-Johannes Gutenberg started work on his printing press around 1436, in partnership with Andreas Dritzehen – whom he had previously instructed in gem-cutting – and Andreas Heilmann, the owner of a paper mill.
+Gutenberg was the first to cast his type pieces from an alloy of lead, tin, antimony, copper and bismuth – the same components still used today.
+Johannes Gutenberg started work on his printing press around 1436, in partnership with Andreas Dritzehen – whom he had previously instructed in gem-cutting – and with Andreas Heilmann, the owner of a paper mill.

-Compared to woodblock printing, movable type page setting and printing using a press was faster and more durable.
-Also, the metal type pieces were sturdier and the lettering more uniform, leading to typography and fonts.
+Compared to woodblock printing, movable-type page-setting and printing using a press proved faster and more durable.
+Also, the metal type-pieces were sturdier and the lettering more uniform, leading to developments in typography and font design.
 The high quality and relatively low price of the Gutenberg Bible (1455) established the superiority of movable type for Western languages.
 The printing press rapidly spread across Europe, leading up to the Renaissance, and later all around the world.